Ethereum Classic (ETC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ethereum Classic Price Prediction for 2025–2050

-According to your Ethereum Classic price prediction, the value of ETC is expected to change by 238.64%, reaching a price of 57.3648USD by 2050.
+According to your Ethereum Classic price prediction, the value of ETC is expected to change by 238.64%, reaching a price of 58.3130USD by 2050.

 Short Term Ethereum Classic Price Prediction For Today, Tomorrow, This Week, and 30 Days